-Here are some key takeaways from this article:
+Other key takeaways from this article included:

 As a cancer survivor, Dr. McKenzie acknowledges that lifestyle changes can be difficult, especially after persevering through a cancer journey.

+"I believe in being aggressive about treatment and survival," she says.
 "My patients are women being treated for some of the most difficult cancers.
 When they come through to the other side, I want them to feel truly well, and for their lives as cancer survivors to be as abundant as possible."

-How to thrive as a cancer survivor
+How to Thrive as a Cancer Survivor

 Dr. McKenzie recommends making these lifestyle factors the cornerstone of your journey to thrive.